Kathryn E. Vinson, MS, CCRC

 Small cell lung cancer represents 10-15% of lung cancers and tends to be more aggressive and faster growing.

-Lung carcinoid tumors account for only about 5% of all lung cancers.
-These are also known as neuroendocrine tumors.
-They tend to be slow growing and don’t spread much.
+Lung carcinoid tumors, also known as neuroendocrine, account for only about 5% of all lung cancers.
+These tumors tend to be slow growing and don’t spread much beyond the lungs.

 Lung cancer risk factors